With so many things to do in Chiang Mai, it’s easy to see how this is a top tourist destination in Thailand.

 Most people enter Thailand through Bangkok, which means you have various ways of getting to Chiang Mai.

 Get on a bus at Mo Chit Station and take the 10-12 hour road trip to Chiang Mai.
-Buses are in the range of $20 USD.
-You can book it here.
+Buses are in the range of $15 USD.

 This is the quickest option to get to Northern Thailand from Bangkok.
 A flight to Chiang Mai International Airport takes about 1 hour.
 You can also fly directly to Chiang Mai International Airport if you’re coming from another Asian country.